 Professor Tim Benton

-Professor Tim Benton leads the Energy, Environment and Resources programme at Chatham House.
-He joined Chatham House in 2016 as a distinguished visiting fellow, when he was also dean of strategic research initiatives at the University of Leeds.
+Professor Tim G. Benton leads the Environment and Society Centre at Chatham House.
+He joined the institute in 2016 as a distinguished visiting fellow, at which time he was also dean of strategic research initiatives at the University of Leeds.

-From 2011-2016 he was the “champion” of the UK’s Global Food Security programme which was a multi-agency partnership of the UK’s public bodies (government departments, devolved governments and research councils) with an interest in the challenges around food.
+From 2011 until 2016, he was the ‘champion’ of the UK’s Global Food Security programme which was a multi-agency partnership of the UK’s public bodies (government departments, devolved governments and research councils) with an interest in the challenges around food.

 He has worked with UK governments, the EU and G20.
-He has been a global agenda steward of the World Economic Forum, and is an author of the IPCC’s Special Report on Food, Land and Climate (2019), and the UK’s Climate Change Risk Assessment.
+He has been a global agenda steward of the World Economic Forum, and is an author of the IPCC’s Special Report on Food, Land and Climate (2019), and the UK’s Climate Change Risk Assessment (2017, 2022).

 |2016-19||Distinguished visiting fellow, Energy, Environment and Resources, Chatham House|

 |2016-19||Dean for strategic research initiatives, University of Leeds|